Attorney general gives consent to initiate contempt proceedings against Kunal Kamra over fresh tweet

 On November 12, Venugopal had given his consent to initiate contempt proceedings against Kamra for his earlier tweets, which were also seen as a criticism of the judiciary.

-A Mumbai-based advocate had on November 11 sought Venugopal’s permission to initiate contempt proceedings against the comedian for his tweets criticising the Supreme Court for ordering the release of Republic TV’s Arnab Goswami on interim bail.
+A Mumbai advocate had on November 11 sought Venugopal’s permission to initiate contempt proceedings against the comedian for his tweets criticising the Supreme Court for ordering the release of Republic TV’s Arnab Goswami on interim bail.
 Rizwan Siddiquee claimed that Kamra’s comments were contemptuous for their allegedly “salacious and unruly” nature.

 Kamra, however, said that he would not retract his tweets or apologise.
 “No lawyers, no apology, no fine, no waste of space,” Kamra said on Twitter.